 HCG Slimming Supplements

 Many people swear it works.
-They also swear they don't get hungry on the diet either.
+They also swear they don't get hungry on a diet, either.

 Unlike the other things mentioned in this rundown, HCG is not just a diet supplement; it's a weight loss program.
 Here's the skinny on the HCG diet plan: